 About

 Greeting!
-I am Qilin (Chee-Lyn), a lecturer at Curtin University, Australia, within the Discipline of Computing.
-My role encompasses both teaching and research, where I am deeply involved in exploring the intersection of machine learning and computer vision with structural engineering.
-My research focuses on developing innovative data-driven models for spatial-temporal simulation of physical processes in the field of structural engineering, aiming to advance the current state of the art and contribute to the development of more efficient, effective and sustainable engineering solutions.
+I am Qilin (Chee-Lyn), a Senior Lecturer at Curtin University, Australia, within the Discipline of Computing.
+My role spans teaching and research, and my work sits at the intersection of artificial intelligence, machine learning, and computer vision with civil and structural engineering.
+My research develops data-driven models for intelligent infrastructure — spanning vision-based structural health monitoring, data-driven structural dynamics and blast simulation, digital twins, and, most recently, agentic AI and large language models for autonomous infrastructure monitoring — aiming to advance the state of the art and contribute to more efficient, effective, and sustainable engineering solutions.

 My research